Mississippi News

 Michelle Williams, Fitch’s chief of staff, never answered their questions about abortion laws – including whether emergency contraception was legal.

-Williams said she had responded to the first part of the email that asked about a project to the state's rape kits, which she considered “most relevant,” and then thought the conversation was finished.
+Williams said she had responded to the first part of the email that asked about a project to update the state’s rape kits, which she considered “most relevant,” and then thought the conversation was finished.

 The lack of response left the group of sexual assault nurse examiners concerned about potential legal consequences but determined to keep serving their patients.